Tencent/omi/README.md

 }
 ```

-If you don't want to write CSS in JS, you can use [to-string-loader](https://www.npmjs.com/package/to-string-loader) of webpack,
+If you don't want to write CSS in JS, you can use [to-string-loader](https://www.npmjs.com/package/to-string-loader) of webpack.
 For example, the following configuration:

 ```js